Ektara: Performance

-Grove Music Online describes the playing of an ektara thus: "The ektārā player holds his instrument upright, gripping the neck just above the resonator and plucking the playing string or strings with the index finger of the same hand.
+Grove Music Online describes the playing of an ektara as: "The ektārā player holds his instrument upright, gripping the neck just above the resonator and plucking the playing string or strings with the index finger of the same hand.
 If he is dancing, he supports the gourd resonator with his other hand, in which he carries clusters of small bells which sound as he beats his hand against the gourd."
 Pressing the two halves of the neck together loosens the string, thus lowering its pitch.
 The modulation of the tone with each slight flexing of the neck gives the ektara its distinctive sound.
 There are no markings or measurements to indicate what pressure will produce what note, so the pressure is adjusted by ear.
 The various sizes of ektara are soprano, tenor, and bass.
 The bass ektara, sometimes called a dotara often has two strings (as literally implied by do, 'two').